ACES$ Alabama caregiver hugging a teen boy with developmental disabilities

 Art and Social Emotional Learning

 Our art and social emotional learning (SEL) component promotes communication, emotional regulation, and adaptation to a sensory-rich environment.
-Individual and group expressive arts and SEL activities are cathartic and beneficial for students who struggle with verbal communication, are nonverbal, or who have anxiety regarding verbal communication.
+Individual and group expressive arts and SEL activities are cathartic and beneficial for participants who struggle with verbal communication, are nonverbal, or who have anxiety regarding verbal communication.
 Our team creates a positive communal environment and opportunity for increased social participation, sense of belonging, and nonverbal bonding.
 We facilitate these valuable forms of expressive communication through visual, tactile, and written activities, all rooted in self-reflection.

 TSC students doing art activity